Being a Moroccan Surfer: Moving Beyond Her Country’s Gendered Enculturation

 [5] The researcher’s gender is a variable that can influence the course of an interview (Ghiglione and Matalon, 1998).

-[6] I always carried a piece of paper, a pen, and my voice recorder in my pocket, ready to be turned on at any moment and in complete discretion, so as not to let time slip away and to remain as faithful as possible to the scene I was observing.
-That same evening, I would transcribe all my notes into my logbook.
+[6] I always carried a piece of paper, a pen, and my voice recorder in my pocket, ready to be turned on at any moment and as discreetly as possible, so as not to let time slip away and to remain as faithful as possible to the scene I was observing.
+That same evening, I would transcribe all of my notes into my logbook.

 [7] People who participate in board sports; in the case of my study, these were skateboarders and surfers.